 I am a writer/editor who is a vegan/animal lover who also happens to love movies and entertainment in general.
 I have experience writing movie reviews, both on a personal blog and on various websites; I attended numerous advanced screenings while living in Boston 2010-11.
 I have written everything from newspaper articles to short stories to even a couple of [unpublished] novels, and everything in-between.
-I’m working on two separate TV pilots (one sci-fi/dystopian, and one that takes place both in contemporary times and in the past).
+My most recent writing gigs have included feature articles for One Green Planet, and I am also a contributor for Next Best Picture, a Rotten Tomatoes-certified website and podcast.

 I have always loved animals, but I didn’t stop eating meat until September of 2016, when I finally realized that it didn’t make sense to eat the animals I’d want to be my friends.
 Then, in July of 2017, I made the switch to veganism, having learned the horrors of the dairy industry.
 I soon also became aware of the environmental and health benefits of this lifestyle, and now aim to inspire others to follow my path — though I don’t force it on them.